bmw-software-engineering/trlc/language-reference-manual/LRM.md

 identify several features that are definitely planned:

-* Extend integer domain with a special `HEAD` value allowing you to talk about an a HEAD revision instead of a specific versions.
+* Extend integer domain with a special `HEAD` value allowing you to talk about a HEAD revision instead of a specific versions.
 * Add user-defined tuple types to allow e.g. a item + revision pairing of data.
 * Allow check specifications directly in the `.rsl` files.